 In a recent poll on our site, 83% of members responded that they considered their pets to be part of the family, like children.
 And this all makes sense – we dress them up, we take them everywhere we can (especially if they’re purse-sized), and then, suddenly, a new little one takes their place.

 Do you experience pet-guilt, or have you mastered the art of tending to canine, feline, and human needs alike?
 Please post a comment, share your experience and any words of wisdom.
 Anu and I would both appreciate your thoughts!

-*Citrus Lane 50% off first box offer is valid for new Citrus Lane customers and current Citrus Lane members not enrolled in a self-subscription plan.
+*Citrus Lane 40% off first box offer is valid for new Citrus Lane members and current Citrus Lane members not enrolled in a self-subscription plan.
 This promotion is not transferable and cannot be redeemed for cash or used in combination with any other offer.
+Not applicable toward gift subscriptions.
 Valid until 11:59 PM PST, June 1, 2015 or while supplies last.
 One per household.
 Citrus Lane subscriptions automatically renew at the non-discounted subscription price.
 You may cancel any time after receiving your first box.

 Citrus Lane is a registered service mark of Citrus Lane, Inc.

 Care.com is the world's largest online destination for care.
 We connect families with great caregivers and caring companies to help you be there for the ones you love.